<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=230754&amp;fmt=gif">

 Use bandpass filters for wireless mics when running IEMs

-Bandpass filters allow the frequencies inside the bandpass range to pass through unaffected but block RF from outside the bandpass (namely the signals from the IEMs) from ever getting into the wireless mic receivers.
-The result is that as far as the wireless mic receivers are concerned, the IEMs don’t exist as they will be knocked down by about 40dB.
+Bandpass filters allow the frequencies inside the bandpass range to pass through unaffected but block RF from outside the bandpass — the signals from the IEMs — from getting into the receivers for the wireless mics.
+This means that, as far as the wireless mic receivers are concerned, the in-ear monitor signals will be knocked down by about 40db, so they will not interfere with your wireless microphones.

 bandpass filters for wireless microphones